TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/manual.md

 (q) Skip first key pressed in LCD in dimmed state - used to wake LCD - toggle on/off with *ks* - the state is saved.
 (r) Use SDCard files: When in S (Layer L3), press [s] Pad so that A,B,C,D change from white (FlashMem) to orange
     (SDCard).
-Keys [S1] to [S24] then send text SDCard files as keyboard characters to PC - the size of the strings are only limited by the SDCard capacity.
+Keys [S1] to [S24] then send text SDCard files as keyboard characters to PC - the size of the strings are only limited by the SDCard capacity provided the NKeys functions are used - i.e. either use the nKeys such as [n01], [p96], or if MST keys use the nKeys [Mxx] [Sxx] [Txx] for large text files.
 Change between 21 SDCard file-sets of 24 files each with *sd*n where n=1-9, m.s,t a-g, k,K. For example *sd*2[ADD][EXE] enables the second set of files.
 The folder SDCardFiles has a set of example files.
-Change back to regular [S1]-[S24] key strings by pressing [s] Pad again to a white A-D.
-    Use *sd*0 - i.e. select *sd* with [*Cm] then press 0[ADD][EXE] - to disable the SDCard text files function.
+Change back to regular [S1]-[S24] key strings by pressing [s] Pad again to a white A-D. Use *sd*0 - i.e. select *sd* with [*Cm] then press 0[ADD][EXE] to disable the SDCard text files function - re-enable with *sd*n.
-    Re-enable with *sd*n.
 If a new SDCard is inserted it may require pressing the hardware reset button of the TouchLCD once.
 SDCard filenames are listed above in manual.h or in sdcard.h Use *sd* no other parameters then SDFleList sent to Serial Port when using Pads [n] Upper/Lowercase Name or Pad [o] Select Set.
 (s) Bank123 options: Use *am,s,t*number namely *am*n or *as*n or *at*n with n=1,2,3,4,5 for Keys M S T. For n = 1,2,3
     choose between 3 different sets of 24 macro actions each, for each set of 24 keys M,S,T or choose 24 different Run or CMD commands with n = 4,5.
 Note that pressing WinKeyLeft = [GuiL] + [number key] such as [GUI1], [GUI2]